hirschmann/nbfc/README.md

 The result can be found at `nbfc/Linux/bin/Release`<br/>
 If everything worked well, you may want to start the service:<br/>
 `sudo start-nbfcservice.sh`<br/>
-IYou can control it via nbfc.exe, e.g. `mono nbfc.exe load 'Name of the config'` to load a config and start the automatic fan control.
+You can control it via nbfc.exe, e.g. `mono nbfc.exe load 'Name of the config'` to load a config and start the automatic fan control.
 To learn more about nbfc.exe call `mono nbfc.exe help`.
 Finally, to stop the serivce use `sudo stop-nbfcservice.sh`.

 Have fun :)